 Figure 3.
-The auto-correlation function of the X-ray lightcurve is shown in the top panel.
-In the lower panels, the cross-correlation functions of each band with respect to the X-ray lightcurve and auto-correlation functions are shown in increasing wavelength order.
+The ACF of the X-ray light curve is shown in the top panel.
+In the lower panels, the CCFs of each band with respect to the X-ray light curve and ACFs are shown in increasing wavelength order.
 Blue solid lines show the CCFs while the red dotted lines show the ACF of each band.
-The centroid of the lags are shown by the vertical solid blue lines.
+The centroid of the lags is shown by the vertical solid blue lines.
 The centroid values are listed in Table 1.
-The 95% and 99% confidence limits in the CCF values are shown as black dotted and dashed lines respectively. an X-ray lightcurve 10 times the length of the observing campaign using the algorithm of Timmer & Koenig (1995).
+The 95 and 99 per cent confidence limits in the CCF values are shown as black dotted and dashed lines respectively.
+To determine confidence limits on the significance of the CCF values, we follow the method of Breedt et al. (2009).
+We simulate an X-ray light curve 10 times the length of the observing campaign using the algorithm of Timmer & Koenig (1995).
 We assume a power-density spectrum with slope of -1 breaking to a slope of -2 at frequencies above the characteristic break frequency.
-We determine the break frequency by assuming it scales with mass and Eddington fraction, following McHardy et al. (2006), and assuming the black hole mass from Pancoast et al. (2014), and Eddington fraction of 0.01.
-We sample the simulated X-ray lightcurve at the same time intervals as the real Swift lightcurve, and add random Gaussian noise based on the fractional uncertainties of the real data.
-We then calculate the CCF between the simulated X-ray lightcurve and the UVW1, B- and V-band lightcurves in turn.
-We perform this 1000 times and use the distribution of CCF values at each lag to determine the 95% and 99% confidence levels, shown as dotted and dashed lines in Fig. 3.
-The observed CCFs all peak above the 99% level, showing that the correlations are highly significant.
-In order to quantify the uncertainty of our time lags we use Monte Carlo and Bootstrap techniques to resample and randomize the data points on each lightcurve.
+We determine the break frequency by assuming its scales with mass and Eddington fraction, following McHardy et al. (2006), and assuming the black hole mass from Pancoast et al. (2014) and Eddington fraction of 0.01.
+We sample the simulated X-ray light curve at the same time intervals as the real Swift light curve, and add random Gaussian noise based on the fractional uncertainties of the real data.
+We then calculate the CCF between the simulated X-ray light curve and the UVW1, B- and V-band light curves in turn.
+We perform this 1000 times and use the distribution of CCF values at each lag to determine the 95-99 per cent confidence levels, shown as dotted and dashed lines in Fig. 3.
+The observed CCFs all peak above the 99 per cent level, showing that the correlations are highly significant.
+In order to quantify the uncertainty of our time lags, we use Monte Carlo and Bootstrap techniques to resample and randomize the data points on each light curve.
 See Peterson et al. (1998) for a discussion of CCF uncertainties.
 For each point, we add random Gaussian noise based on the uncertainty associated with the count rate measurement for that point.
-We then randomly resample the data (Bootstrap) with the temporal ordering intact, but allow for the possibility of sampling a particular data point more than once while keeping the same number of elements of the data set, i.e., some points were excluded.
+We then randomly resample the data (Bootstrap) with the temporal ordering intact, but allow for the possibility of sampling a particular data point more than once while keeping the same number of elements of the data set i.e. some points were excluded.
 We repeat the random resampling and compute the $CCF(\tau)$ for each.
-This is done for 10000 realisations, allowing us to build a histogram of the centroid of the CCFs, which we show in Fig. 4.
-We take the mean of the distribution of centroids
+This is done for 10000 realizations, allowing us to build a histogram of the centroid of the CCFs, which we show in